Rajpratik71/linux-manPages/pybuild.md

                  show program's version number and exit

    ACTION
           The default is to build, install and test the library using detected build system version by version.
-Selecting one of follow‐ ing actions, will invoke given action for all versions - one by one
-          -  which (contrary to the default action) in some build systems can overwrite previous results.
+Selecting one of following actions, will invoke given action for all versions - one by one - which (contrary to the default action) in some build systems can overwrite previous results.

               --detect
                      return the name of detected build system

               --clean
                      clean files using auto-detected build system specific methods

               --configure
                      invoke configure step for all requested Python versions